Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

-We are now ready to present a reduction from GA to \QSCDFF .
-This concludes that \QSCDFF\ is computationally at least as hard as GA for infinitely-many input lengths $n$.
+We are now ready to present a polynomial-time reduction from GA to \QSCDFF .
+This concludes that \QSCDFF\ is computationally at least as hard as GA for infinitely-many input lengths $n$ (and thus in worst-case).

-\begin{theorem} If there exist a polynomial $k$ and a polynomial-time quantum algorithm that solves $k$-\QSCDFF\ with non-negligible advantage, then there exists a polynomial-time quantum algorithm that solves GA in the worst case for infinitely-many input lengths $n$. \end{theorem} \begin{proof} We first show that GA is polynomial-time Turing equivalent to UniqueGA$_{\it ff}$ and then give a reduction from UniqueGA$_{\it ff}$ to \QSCDFF .
-The reduction from GA to UniqueGA$_{\it ff}$ is similar to the one given by K{\" o}bler et al.~\cite{KST93}, who presented a polynomial-time Turing reduction from GA to UniqueGA.
-Their polynomial-time algorithm for GA invokes UniqueGA as an oracle on a promised input, which is a graph of even number of nodes with either the unique non-trivial automorphism without any fixed point or no non-trivial automorphism at all.
-Modifying the construction of their reduction, we can easily obtain our reduction from GA to UniqueGA$_{\it ff}$.
-Furthermore, it is possible to make the length $n$ satisfy the equation $n=2(2n'+1)$ for a certain $n'\in\nat$ by a slight modification of their argument.
-Therefore, we obtain the following lemma.
+\begin{theorem} If there exist a polynomial $k$ and a polynomial-time quantum algorithm that solves $k$-\QSCDFF\ with non-negligible advantage, then there exists a polynomial-time quantum algorithm that solves GA in the worst case for infinitely-many input lengths $n$. \end{theorem} \begin{proof} We first show that GA is polynomial-time Turing equivalent to UniqueGA$_{\it ff}$.
+Later, we give a polynomial-time Turing reduction from UniqueGA$_{\it ff}$ to \QSCDFF .
+By combining these two reductions, we can reduce GA to \QSCDFF .
+The reduction from GA to UniqueGA$_{\it ff}$ we define is similar to the one given by K{\" o}bler, Sch{\" o}ning, and Tor{\' a}n~\cite{KST93}, who presented a polynomial-time Turing reduction from GA to UniqueGA.
+Their polynomial-time algorithm for GA makes queries to a given oracle that correctly represents UniqueGA on the promised inputs.
+This algorithm works correctly because all queries made by the algorithm satisfy the promise of UniqueGA; that is, every query is a graph of even number of nodes with either a unique non-trivial automorphism without any fixed point or no non-trivial automorphism at all.
+By a slight modification of their reduction, we can obtain a reduction from GA to UniqueGA$_{\it ff}$.
+Furthermore, it is also possible to make our length parameter $n$ satisfy the specific equation $n=2(2n'+1)$, where $n'\in\nat$.
+As a result, we obtain the following lemma.

 \begin{lemma} UniqueGA$_{\it ff}$ is polynomial-time Turing equivalent to GA. \end{lemma}